 - For office desktops:

-Such policies will reduce the chance of getting privileged user hashes from the domain-joined devices.
+Such policies will reduce the chance of obtaining privileged user hashes from domain-joined computers.

 4 comments